 To contrast, a logistics company may measure things like:

-- how many deliveries were made on time and in full
+- how many on time deliveries were made

 - how long current inventory sits before being sold

 Determining appropriate metrics to measure is a vital step to making effective operational changes.
-Some of the most common KPIs used in the logistics and supply chain industry include:
+Some of the most important KPIs used in the logistics and supply chain industry include:

 Selecting Your Logistics KPIs

-It’s a good rule of thumb to focus on KPIs that can realistically be measured and analyzed on an ongoing basis.
-Trying to analyze too many KPIs can lead to analysis paralysis, as gathering excessive data that isn’t properly analyzed is not a useful way to measure success.
+It’s a good rule of thumb to focus on effective KPIs that can realistically be measured and analyzed on an ongoing basis.
+Trying to analyze too many supply chain metrics can lead to analysis paralysis, as gathering excessive data that isn’t properly analyzed is not a useful way to measure success.